Clinic News

 Three other students received Sax Prize honorable mention: Suzanne Martindale ’10 for her work defending evictions and promoting housing rights at EBCLC’s Housing Practice, Maile Padilla ’10 for developing a client’s life history at the Death Penalty Clinic, and Shane Witnov ’10 for his accomplishments regarding law enforcement surveillance of social networking sites and online media privacy at the Samuelson Technology Law & Public Policy Clinic.

 In her acceptance speech, Hollie, who will work at the Southern Center for Human Rights in Atlanta after graduation, made a point to turn the spotlight back on her clinical supervisors.
 “You provided the most supportive and inspiring work environments a lawyer-to-be could wish for,” she said.
 “Your commitment and tireless drive in working for equal justice is infectious.”
-For photographs of the awards luncheon, click here.
-For Atteeyah’s speech, click here.
+Read the full speech.

 Clinic Director Publishes Article on Justice John Paul Stevens’s Concurring Opinion in Baze v.
 Rees

 Death Penalty Clinic Director and Clinical Professor of Law Elisabeth Semel recently published “Reflections on Justice John Paul Stevens’s Concurring Opinion in Baze v.
 Rees; A Fifth Gregg Justice Renounces Capital Punishment” in the UC Davis Law Review.
 Through several lenses — the Justice’s capital punishment jurisprudence, his judicial philosophy, and changes in the Court’s composition — Professor Semel explores Justice Stevens’s determination in Baze that the death penalty violates the Eighth Amendment.
-To view this article, click here.
+Read the full article.

 Death Penalty Clinic Helps Virginia Man Avert Death Sentence